kitao/pyxel/docs/README-abspath.md

   Show the screen and wait until the `Esc` key is pressed.

 - `flip()`<br>
   Refresh the screen by one frame.
 The application exits when the `Esc` key is pressed.
-This function only works on non-web platforms.
+This function does not work in the web version.

 - `quit()`<br>
   Quit the Pyxel application.